ace-dent/pngslim/README.md

 ### Limitations

 **Compatibility**
 Although this software produces fully compliant PNG images, a minority of image editors and viewers contain bugs which may cause problems displaying these optimized images.
 Always backup images before optimizing and test compatibility for your given application.
+Images with extended bit depths, at 16 bits per channel, will not be optimized.

 **Security**
 This script should not be used on secure systems or to process unknown files from third parties.
 Malicious files and/ or crafted file names, can make the script and utility programs behave in unexpected ways.
 This is a fundamental limitation of the scripting environment used (Windows Batch).